senithkay/vscode-extensions-public/workspaces/bi/bi-extension/README.md

-# Kola Integration Editor
+# Project Kola

-This is kola integration editor
+This is kola